andizq/pcafactory/examples/cldB_cloudfactory/README.rst

    python $PCAFACTORY/make_moment.py -i edgeon_phi90
    python $PCAFACTORY/make_moment.py -i edgeon_phi90 -u tau

-Alternatively, the bash script *run_all.sh* included in the *src/* folder runs the script for all the inclinations and units using the -i and -u flags.
+Alternatively, the bash script *run_all.sh* included in the *src/* folder runs the script for all the inclinations and units.

 .. code-block:: bash

    sh $PCAFACTORY/run_all.sh moment

 The script executed by *run_all.sh* is determined by the accompanying argument in the command.
-You can use one from [moment, dendrogram, peaks, write, fit].
+You can pick one from [moment, dendrogram, peaks, write, fit].

 8. Compute dendrograms on moment 0 maps to extract smaller-scale cloud portions.